hoffmangroup/segway/doc/segway.rst

 ================
 Here are some short bash scripts or one-liners that are useful:

+There used to be a recipe here to continue Segway from an interrupted training run, but this has been replaced by the :option:`--old-directory` option.

 Make a tarball of parameters and models from various directories::

     (for DIR in traindir1 traindir2; do